-Services that are covered for you What you must pay when you get these services Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age. \$0 copayment Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
+Services that are covered for you What you must pay when you get these services Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
+You are covered for up to 20 visits per year of routine chiropractic services (combined with acupuncture services).
+You must use SCAN Desert Health Plan's contracted routine chiropractic provider. \$10 copayment for each office visit for up to 20 visits per year.
+Prior authorization rules apply You do not need a referral for an initial chiropractic visit.
+Any subsequent visits require prior authorization. , This benefit does not apply to your maximum out-of-pocket amount.
+Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age. \$0 copayment Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
 Exercises tailored to your unique brain.
 Using a special method, each exercise adapts in difficulty as you use it, so you're always working at the optimum level where you are most likely to improve your performance.
 Round-the-clock access.
 Cognifit is available online 24 hours a day, seven days week, so you can use it whenever it's convenient for you.
-To register for Cognifit, you'll first need to create a One Pass account by visiting YourOnePass.com and following the instructions to sign up.
-After you register, you can access Cognifit directly at any time from a computer, tablet or smartphone.
-This benefit does not apply to your maximum out-of-pocket amount.